InnerSourceCommons/managing-innersource-projects/governance/governance.md

 purchase policies[^7], but if needed, it is a natural task for the InnerSource Program Office  (ISPO).

-## Make InnerSource Strategic for the organization
+## Make InnerSource strategic for the organization

 Most times, InnerSource is a corporate cultural transformation.
 Such changes need time to overcome previous inertia and even longer to